The holidays are here, and if you’re looking for easy paleo recipes to bring to the table, you’re in luck!

 - Add chopped apples, celery, and diced onions.
 Cook until onions become translucent.

-- Place the mixture on baking sheet greased with coconut oil.
-Bake at 375°F until browned (about 20 minutes).
+- Place the mixture on a baking sheet greased with coconut oil.
+Bake at 375° F until browned (about 20 minutes).

 Healthy Glazed Baked Ham